mbezuidenhout/woo-costcentre-gateway/README.txt

 The plugin adds a payment method to WooCommerce.
 Users are then presented by a text fields upon checkout which the user must complete in order for the order to move to a pending state.

+= Where do I get the cost centre number? =

+Open the order on the WordPress admin pages.
+You will find the order number in the Cost Centre details meta box.